 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: interest rate risk, currency risk and other price risk, such as equity price risk.
-Financial instruments affected by market risk include loans and borrowings, deposits, FVTOCI investments and derivative financial instruments.
+Financial instruments affected by market risk include loans and borrowings, deposits, FVTOCI investments.
+Company is not exposed to any price risk in relation to investment.

-The sensitivity analysis in the following sections relate to the position as at March 31, 2023 and March 31, 2022.
+The sensitivity analysis in the following sections relate to the position as at March 31, 2024 and March 31, 2023.

-The sensitivity analysis have been prepared on the basis that the amount of net debt, the ratio of fixed to floating interest rates of the debt and derivatives and the proportion of financial instruments in foreign currencies are all constant as at March 31, 2023 and March 31, 2022.
+The sensitivity analysis have been prepared on the basis that the amount of net debt, the ratio of fixed to floating interest rates of the debt and derivatives and the proportion of financial instruments in foreign currencies are all constant as at March 31, 2024 and March 31, 2023.
 The analysis exclude the impact of movements in market variables on: the carrying values of gratuity and other post-retirement obligations; provisions.